matofu/passwordgen/README.md

 # passwordgen
-A simple python password generator.
+A super simple python password generator using the 'secrets' module